 An impacted wisdom tooth is painful.
 It is growing with nowhere to go!
 The procedure, on the other hand, requires you to take it easy and heal after the teeth are removed.
 Recovery is painful but not as bad as the alternative, which is letting the wisdom teeth overcrowd the mouth.
 You can expect anything from mild uncomfortableness to infections if the impacted tooth is not treated.

 Dental practitioners can provide pain-relievers to help with the healing period.
 However it’s pretty painless and an overall fast recovery period.

 Prevent Future Issues

 As mentioned before, some people remove wisdom teeth before they have a chance to become impacted.
 There are other reasons to remove wisdom teeth too that involve future dental concerns.
-Some of those concerns revolve around the potential harboring of disease, complications with age, and the need for other dental procedures.
+Some of those concerns revolve around the potential harbouring of disease, complications with age, and the need for other dental procedures.
 Wisdom teeth might be in the way of another tooth in need of care and attention.
-By removing them, your have more space in the mouth.
+By removing them, you have more space in the mouth.

 Avoid Dry Socket

 Since this procedure is so common, dental experts know what the complications are and how to address them.
 One complication in healing is called dry socket.
 This is when a clot over the extraction area is moved and exposes bone and nerve.
 It can be healed with a paste or a brief procedure to move the tissue around.
 It is very painful and important to avoid by following after-care instructions.
 Avoid straws and being gentle with your mouth.

 Make it Easy on Yourself